 Older couple drinking take away coffee outside a castle enjoying the views

-Harlech Castle, Gwynedd, North Wales
+Castell Harlech (Harlech Castle), Gwynedd, North Wales

 Enjoy the seaside at Barmouth